-- PEP staff distribute the evaluation report to the members of the appropriate PEC and administer the voting process by email or at a committee meeting. - PEC members review the evaluation report and vote whether to approve the product onto the APL. - When the PEC votes approval, PEP staff notify the applicant by email.
-The email includes the decision, the approval date, and the expiration date (five years after approval). - The applicant is responsible for maintaining accurate contact information to help ensure proper communication over the five-year period. - When the PEC votes denial, PEP staff notify the applicant by email.
+- PEP staff distribute the evaluation report to the members of the appropriate committee and administer the voting process through the AZPEP Voting Portal. - Committee members review the evaluation report and vote whether to approve the product onto the APL, allowing for 10 business days to complete reviews and voting, also through AZPEP. - o When the committee votes approval, the applicant will be notified by an automated email, which is generated by the AZPEP portal.
+The email includes the decision, the approval date, and the expiration date (five years after approval). - The applicant is responsible for maintaining accurate contact information to help ensure proper communication over the five-year period. - o When the committee votes denial, PEP staff notify the applicant by email.